 Gaining knowledge and learning new tips and tools about your survivorship can empower you to live well beyond cancer.

 Wendy Harpham, MD is an internal medicine physician, an author, and national keynote speaker about healthy cancer survivorship.
-She is also a 25-plus year survivor of multiple recurrences of cancer.
-She is known as “a fierce advocate and mentor for helping patients become healthy survivors,” and having been on “both sides of the stethoscope” truly understands the survivorship journey.
-For timely articles written for survivors and providers, please visit her Healthy Survivorship Blog.
+She is also a 28-plus year survivor of multiple recurrences of cancer.
+She is known as “a fierce advocate and mentor for helping patients become healthy survivors,” and having been on “both sides of the stethoscope” she truly understands the survivorship journey.

 This webinar from Penn Medicine’s OncoLink regarding cancer survivorship provides information, tips and resources to help you transition from cancer patient to survivor and make the most of life post-treatment.

 Dana Farber was one of the first hospitals in the nation to begin acknowledging survivorship as a true phase of the cancer journey.
 Individuals who have survived cancer may face many challenges resulting from their cancer and treatments.
-Dana Farber has brought together experts from many fields to talk about the variety of issues cancer survivors face.
-There are 21 different topics, including nutrition, physical exercise, fear of recurrence, and creating a survivorship care plan.
-They also have wonderful Information Sheets for Cancer Survivors, and a Cancer Survivorship Blog with timely topics to help cancer patients and survivors stay on top of what’s new in the cancer survivorship realm.
+Dana Farber has developed informative articles to educate about Integrative Therapies to help with the challenges of cancer treatment. brought together experts from many fields to talk about the variety of issues cancer survivors face, which can be accessed at Leonard P. Zakim Center for Integrative Therapies and Healthy Living.
+They also have wonderful Information Sheets for Cancer Survivors.

 This is a special topic of a series that was produced through collaboration between the National Coalition for Cancer Survivorship (NCCS), the Oncology Nursing Society, and the National Association of Social Workers with a grant from Genentech, Inc. Living Beyond Cancer encourages individuals to take an active role in their care and discusses a number of issues specific to life beyond cancer.
 Its goals are to teach skills to help survivors adapt to their new life and to help them be as healthy as possible.
 The Toolbox is available in English and Spanish.